stfc/ansible-jupyter/README.md

 Using Oauth Sign in
 -------------------

-For short-term deployments where a list of authorized users is suitable simply use the native authenticator and see below.
+For short-term deployments, where a list of authorized users is suitable, simply use the native authenticator and see below.

 If you are using another OAuth provider please contact them for support.